This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A person’s defecation typically has a bad stench because of the methane and hydrogen sulfide produced by the anaerobic digestive tract.
 Our compost toilet is odorless since it composts using aerobic principles.

-The ideal carbon to nitrogen ratio (C: N), moisture, aeration, pH, and temperature are designed to produce anaerobic composting.
-The feces are first coated and combined with a bulking agent made of stable vegetable organic matter.
+The ideal carbon-to-nitrogen ratio (C: N), moisture, aeration, pH, and temperature are designed to produce anaerobic composting.
+The feces are first coated and combined with a stable vegetable organic matter bulking agent.

-This could consist of sawdust, shredded maize stalks, coconut husks, or other carbon-rich materials.
-The ingredient lessens the likelihood that flies or insects will lay eggs in the mixture.
+This could include sawdust, shredded maize stalks, coconut husks, or other carbon-rich materials.
+The ingredient lessens the likelihood of flies or insects laying eggs in the mixture.

 Additionally, it produces a more porous substance that promotes aeration and acts as a source of organic matter with low nitrogen content.
 This is crucial because the composting community’s organisms thrive best when the C: N ratio is around 30:1.